PanKozkij/askeal-ai-beta-test/Test-plan.md

 - Mobile application testing
 - Automation using Playwright or other frameworks
 - Database validation
+- - Validation of legal/compliance interpretations of Terms of Use or Privacy Policy (the Service is tested as a decision-support tool only)

 These areas may be considered in future iterations if access and scope expand.